CodyNault/WhatTheVax/README.md

 Now there are thousands of different portals for registering for the vaccine, each with their own problems.

 ### Why our website is on GitHub
-This way anyone with moderate technical skill can contribute the
+This way anyone with moderate technical skill can contribute what tips they have found for registering for vaccines in their county

 ### Who we are